Mouth Taping for Better Sleep

 Should I be mouth taping if I want to sleep better?

-At least I’ve been hearing more about it outside of the biohacking and functional medicine communities these days.
+I’ve been hearing more about it outside of the biohacking and functional medicine communities these days.

 Why Indonesia singer Andien sleeps with tape on her mouth